Magnitus-/ServerSetupScripts/README.md

 ### cluster

 Similar to the single server, but under the ```test-cluster``` directory.
-Also note that the **inventory** file will content a list of several machines and you can ssh into any one of them.
+Also note that the **inventory** file will contain a list of several machines and you can ssh into any one of them.

 ## Test Ansible roles